2646044472/UMADA-UMacAddDropAssistant/README.md

 ## Features

 - Integration of timetable data from CSV files
-- Course recommendations based on user preferences and course ratings
+- Course recommendations based on user's own timetable, preferences and course ratings
 - Visual representation of the suggested schedule

 ## Getting Started